×

 When we asked people what advice they would give someone preparing to move to Santa Cruz La Laguna, they said:

 "Santa Cruz La Laguna is a small, tranquil village located on the shores of Lake Atitlán in Guatemala, known for its stunning natural beauty and traditional Mayan culture.
 Before moving to Santa Cruz La Laguna, expats should know that the primary language spoken is Spanish, although many locals also speak the indigenous Tz'utujil language.
 Therefore, learning Spanish or improving your Spanish skills will be beneficial.
 The cost of living in Santa Cruz La Laguna is relatively low compared to many Western countries, but it's important to remember that wages are also generally lower.
 The village is quite remote and can only be reached by boat, so expats should be prepared for a slower pace of life and limited access to certain amenities.
 While the village has basic services like a health center, larger hospitals and more specialized medical care are located in the larger towns and cities, which can be several hours away.
 The local cuisine is a mix of traditional Mayan dishes and more typical Guatemalan food.
 It's worth noting that vegetarian and vegan options may be limited.
 Santa Cruz La Laguna is a safe place to live, but like anywhere, it's important to take basic safety precautions, especially when traveling to other areas of Guatemala.
 The weather in Santa Cruz La Laguna is generally warm and tropical, with a rainy season from May to October.
 Expats should be prepared for this climate and pack accordingly.
 The local culture is deeply rooted in Mayan traditions, and expats should make an effort to respect and understand these customs.
 Internet service is available but can be unreliable, so if you rely on the internet for work or staying in touch with family and friends, this is something to consider.
-Finally, it's important to remember that while Santa Cruz La Laguna is a beautiful place to live, it's also a developing country with its own set of challenges, and adjusting to life there may take time and patience," remarked one expat in Santa Cruz La Laguna, Guatemala.
+Finally, it's important to remember that while Santa Cruz La Laguna is a beautiful place to live, it's also a developing country with its own set of challenges, and adjusting to life there may take time and patience," explained one expat living in Santa Cruz La Laguna, Guatemala.

 How do I find a place to live in Santa Cruz La Laguna?